shekspir55/micron/README.md

 We could

+1. Bulk inserts on the update, to not save each record one by one, but this solution is elegant and I was not given a benchmark.
-1. Set up a sharding cluster with Postgres
+2. Set up a sharding cluster with Postgres
-2. Set up an elastic search cluster for logs with Kibana
+3. Set up an elastic search cluster for logs with Kibana
-3. Divide each worker into a separate server which will be connected to its own "shard" to process the data
+4. Divide each worker into a separate server which will be connected to its own "shard" to process the data
-4. Set up swarm/k8s solution to make it multiserver/scalable
+5. Set up swarm/k8s solution to make it multiserver/scalable
-5. Rewrite the application with Rust GO or C
+6. Rewrite the application with Rust GO or C
-6. On bombard, insert instead of individually
+7. On bombard, insert instead of individually